 Having a $500 difference is huge, but if you can swing it, it will help you big time with paying off this debt faster than ever.
 So let’s talk about how to get started paying off debt faster.

 We used the Dave Ramsey Debt Snowball to pay off our debt.
 I talk all about it in my post, Pay off $6,000 in 6 Months with the Snowball Method.
 What I did originally put in that post (it has since been added) was that we wound up taking out a small loan in order to help lower our monthly payments and the amount we were paying in interest.
-If you are in the same boat, you can apply online for FREE to see what your interest rate could be.
+If you are in the same boat, The Loan Exchange Online is a great source for getting a lowered interest rate!

 There are several smart reasons for taking out a loan, but when it comes to debt payoff, using a loan to lowering your interest rate and helping you to consolidate debt are the two that will serve you the best.